top of page

 Harvesting

 Cut dahlias when they are 3/4 of the way open, but not completely open to the center.
 Dahlias don't unfurl much once cut, so catching them at the right time is important.
 Cut the flowers just above a leaf, as deep (low) into the plant as you dare (18" is great) so you have nice, long stems for arranging.
-This also encourages the plant to grow blooms with longer stems for the rest of the season!
+Cutting deep also encourages the plant to grow blooms with longer stems for the rest of the season!

 Vase Life